 Radical Residency, Unit 1 Gallery, London

-Art on a Postcard, Bomb Factory Foundation, London
+Art on a Postcard, selected by Vittoria Beltrame, Bomb Factory Foundation, London

 2023,